Puglia - Bari - Beaches

 Cliff of the Lungomare Modugno in Polignano a Mare, Bari

-Walking along the promenade in the center you will notice the statue dedicated to the well-known singer-songwriter Domenico Modugno, from which the cliff itself takes its name.
+Walking along the seafront in the center you can notice the large statue dedicated to the famous fellow citizen and singer-songwriter Domenico Modugno, from whom the cliff and the stretch of seafront where it is located take their name.

-The rock is beautiful with the calm sea on sunny days in the summer but becomes spectacular in the winter with the rough sea and the waves crashing on the rocks in the city.
+The panoramic point of the Scogliera del Lungomare Modugno in Polignano a Mare offers a breathtaking view of the coast and the cliffs.
+Depending on the weather and sea conditions, the cliff of the Modugno seafront can be a very romantic place or a scary spectacle of nature.
+The cliff is beautiful with the calm sea on sunny days in summer but becomes spectacular in winter with the rough sea and the waves that crash on the rocks in the city.

 Lama Monachile Beach